iOS/macOS Example Heap Overflow Exploit

 Exploit

-This exploit is setting the env variable `MallocNanoZone=0` to disable the NanoZone.
-This is needed to get adjacent allocations when calling `malloc`with small sizes.
-Without this different mallocs will be allocated in different zones and won't be adjacent and therefore the overflow won't work as expected.
+This exploit sets MallocNanoZone=0 to disable the NanoZone.
+This is needed to get adjacent allocations when calling malloc with small sizes.
+Without this, the allocations can land in different zones and won't be adjacent, so the overflow won't reach h->cb.

 #!/usr/bin/env python3